Pushups anywhere anytime / RDNE Stock Project

 What are exercise snacks?
 Sounds like maybe it’s a protein bar or energy drink.
 Nope.
 It has nothing to do with food.
-Exercise snacks are short bursts of physical activity performed throughout the day.
+Exercise snacks (a.k.a. movement snacks) are short periods of physical activity performed throughout the day.
 In today’s fast-paced world, finding time for exercise can be challenging, especially for individuals with busy schedules.
 However, a workout doesn’t need to be 90 minutes.
 It can be only 10 minutes or less and especially effective if you do such brief workouts multiple times in a day.
 Let’s explore the power of exercise snacks and how they can be integrated into your daily routine at home, in the park, and even in the office.

 EXERCISE SNACKS: RESISTANCE TRAINING